With 190 countries, including Australia, and over 25 million people expected to participate, World Expo 2020 is an exciting business opportunity.

 It’s about trust and familiarity with the market.
 The more you can show you’re familiar with these key motivating factors, the better.

 It’s a great place for women.
 It’s not a man’s world anymore.
-It’s very women-friendly and women-focussed in the GCC [Gulf Cooperation Council (GCC), the political and economic alliance of Saudi Arabia, Kuwait, the United Arab Emirates, Qatar, Bahrain, and Oman].
+It’s very women-friendly and women-focused in the GCC [Gulf Cooperation Council (GCC), the political and economic alliance of Saudi Arabia, Kuwait, the United Arab Emirates, Qatar, Bahrain, and Oman].

 Dress in business attire, the same as you would wear to a business meeting in Australia.
 Rule of thumb is to show respect for your own body.
 You will see some interesting outfits on international tourists because there is no policed dress code for visitors.
 But men and women doing business should have their upper arms and most, if not all, of their legs covered.